metaplex-foundation/developer-hub/src/pages/token-metadata/burn.md

 import { publicKey, unwrapOption } from "@metaplex-foundation/umi";
 import { base58 } from "@metaplex-foundation/umi/serializers";

-// The NFT mint ID
+// The pNFT mint ID
 const mintId = publicKey("11111111111111111111111111111111");

-// Fetch the NFT Asset with the Token Account const assetWithToken = await fetchDigitalAssetWithAssociatedToken( umi, mintId, umi.identity.publicKey
+// Fetch the pNFT Asset with the Token Account const assetWithToken = await fetchDigitalAssetWithAssociatedToken( umi, mintId, umi.identity.publicKey
 );

-// Determine if the Asset is in a collection const collectionMint = unwrapOption(assetWithToken.metadata.collection);
+// Determine if the pNFT Asset is in a collection const collectionMint = unwrapOption(assetWithToken.metadata.collection);

 // If there's a collection find the collection metadata PDAs